Symptoms Of Loose Battery Cables

 Although the battery is a crucial electrical system component, its primary responsibility is to power the starter motor.

-The only available supply current is the battery when your car is switched off, once it starts and runs on fuel, the alternator kicks in.
+The only accessible supply current is the battery when your car is turned off, once it starts and runs on fuel, the alternator kicks in.

-Loose battery cables interrupt the current flow when you turn your key in the ignition.
-They also mean the alternator can’t fully recharge the cells when the engine’s running.
+Loose battery cables disrupt the current flow when you turn your key in the ignition.
+They also mean the alternator can’t fully recharge the cells when the engine’s operating.

 As a result, a loose car battery connection is likely to result in your car struggling to start.